gflucifer0/Organ-Donation-Process-Ontology/USE_CASES.md

 - The OWL reasoner classifies the diagnosis as `CompleteBrainDeathDiagnosis`
 - The system confirms: **"Brain death assessment complete and valid"**

-**Added Value**: This use case supports medical staff training by showing exactly which components are missing in the process, improving compliance with CNT protocols.
+This particular kind of use case is intended to support medical staff training by showing exactly which components are missing in the process.

 ---

 ## Use Case 2: Automatic Exclusion of a Donor Due to Absolute Contraindication

 ### Title and Objective
-**Type**: Informative/Clinical
+**Type**: Clinical
 **Objective**: Automatically identify unsuitable donors based on absolute contraindications (e.g., HIV infection), using automatic OWL reasoning to ensure safety and regulatory compliance.

 ### Clinical Scenario
-A deceased potential donor presents a medical history that includes a diagnosis of **HIV infection** (HIVInfection).
-According to CNT guidelines, HIV is an **absolute contraindication** (`AbsoluteContraindication`) that completely excludes the donor from the donation process, regardless of the organ considered.
+A deceased potential donor presents a diagnosis of **ongoing HIV infection** (HIVInfection).
+According to CNT guidelines, an ongoing HIV infection is an **absolute contraindication** (`AbsoluteContraindication`) that completely excludes the donor from the donation process, regardless of the organ considered.

 The system must:
 1. Automatically detect the presence of HIV in the donor